LeonSong1995/gsMap/docs/source/mouse_example.md

 ### 2. Download example data
-You can sownload the example data used in this tutorial as follows:
+You can download the example data used in this tutorial as follows:

 ```bash
 wget http://cnsgenomics.com/data/GPS/GPS_example_data.tar.gz